Staff and Advisory Board

 Marcia O’Neil-White has been the Executive Director of Buffalo Prep, at the University at Buffalo, since 2003.
 She is responsible for directing programs for gifted disadvantaged minority students and overseeing board, development, and financial components of the organization.
 Prior to Buffalo Prep, Ms. O’Neil-White has held many other administrator and head of school positions in public, private, and independent schools, and has teaching experience at the elementary, high school, and college levels.

-Rebeca Gomez Palacio, formerly of Friends Seminary (FL)
+Rebeca Gomez Palacio, Education Consultant (FL)

 Most recently, Rebeca Palacio worked as a college counselor at Friends Seminary.
 Prior to Friends, she was the director of multicultural recruitment at Barnard College of Columbia University.
 Ms. Palacio also has worked with the Early College Initiative, funded by The Gates Foundation, in the development of early college schools.
 She has a Masters in Public Policy from Columbia University and a B.A. from Smith College.
 She also sits on the advisory board of The Opportunity Network and College Board’s AP Higher Education Committee.